 Facilitator or observer roles are allowed under the Memorandum of Understanding agreed upon by the College and the High School; as such, faculty are not authorized to decline or disallow a facilitator or observer.

-Faculty are encouraged to review the Dual Credit Handbook, which includes a facilitator job description with enumerated duties, and the Observer Visibility and Participation document for more information about the role's capabilities in Canvas.
-All dual credit guidelines for facilitators apply to distance education course facilitators and observers.
+Faculty are encouraged to review the Dual Credit Handbook which includes a facilitator job description with enumerated duties.

 FACULTY LOAD & OVERLOAD